Multiroot Workspace Support

 └── shared/ (Common utilities)

-Ask Caret: "Update the API endpoints in both web and mobile apps to match the new backend route"
+Ask Caret: "Update the API endpoint in both web and mobile apps to match the new backend route"

 Microservices Architecture